UserMcUser/node-MVM/README.md

 v1.2.0 - Added Rotation Option

 v1.3.0 - Fixed compatibility with Artemis v2.3.0+; Added flag to support Artemis <=2.2.0.
-Perspective option is only available for use with older clients.
+         Perspective option is now only available for use with older clients.

 MVM takes these arguments:
 * -l/--listen \[port\] Specifies the port MVM should use to accept Artemis client connections.